husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

 You can use your ROSbot offline however we recommend connecting to Husarion Cloud as it gives you access to a lot of additional functionalities like remote management and firmware updates.

+If you do not own ROSbot yet, you can purchase it <a href="https://store.husarion.com/">here</a>.

 ## Components ##

 ![Side scheme](/assets/img/ROSbot_manual/scheme_side.png "Side scheme")